ravelox/tvdb/README.md

 - `scripts/db-dump.sh [--api URL] <file|- >` calls `/admin/database-dump` and writes the JSON export locally (use `-` to stream to stdout).
 - `scripts/db-import.sh [--api URL] <file|- >` posts a dump back to `/admin/database-import`, upserting rows in dependency order.
 - Both scripts reuse the seeding helpers, so `API`/`API_TOKEN` from `.env` or the environment apply automatically (the `--api` flag overrides the base URL per invocation).
+- The dump endpoint accepts `limit`/`offset` query parameters if you need paginated slices (for example, `/admin/database-dump?limit=500&offset=1000`).
+Pagination trims every table’s rows to the requested window but preserves the same object-of-arrays structure in the response.

 ### TV Explorer web app